-Of course, I know right-wingers loved stumbling across this tidbit on Breitbart; it stoked the red flames broiling against political correctness and the moral sanctimony of the Left.
+Of course, I know right-wing readers loved stumbling across this tidbit on Breitbart; it stoked the red flames broiling against political correctness and the moral sanctimony of the Left.
 It was ammunition on their tongue, ready to spit.

-Maybe they slept through history class, or maybe they have lost sight of the ebbs and flows of political history; more likely, they prefer to cherry-pick facts that make them feel reinforced and safe.
+This, of course, was an underhanded move by Cruz.
+Maybe his supporters slept through history class, or maybe they have lost sight of the ebbs and flows of political history; more likely, they prefer to cherry-pick facts that make them feel reinforced and safe.
 I see danger in that comfort.
-But no matter; it benefits me to research and solidify my understanding of this argument, for if Ted Cruz and his believers are what we are up against, perhaps the opposing side needs to occasionally lower itself to giving history lessons.
-The same way the news media has had to lower itself to analyzing the U.S. President’s factless tweets.
+But no matter; if Ted Cruz and people who think like him are what we are up against, perhaps the rest of the world needs to press pause on real matters and give out a free history lesson.
+You know, the same way the news media has had to lower itself to pretend to seriously analyze the U.S. President’s feckless tweets.

 First off, let’s acknowledge the obvious.
 Ted Cruz’s statement is but a diversion, the same way a magician moves your attention to the smoke and lights during his slight of hand.
 If he can manipulate history to his advantage, it distracts us from the present reality.
 What actually matters in this debate are the policies of today and whether they are working to address systemic racism.
 At the end of the day, race relations should not be viewed as a partisan issue.
 They are a human issue.
 Attempting to prescribe racism to one party or the other causes us to overlook the fact that we are an inherently racialized nation.
 Our history is one of violence and oppression; our present is one where de facto segregation still exists in our neighborhoods, where trauma is generational in urban communities, where our criminal profit system is perpetuating injustice, and racial and gender equity are still not a reality.
 People of color in our country grow up in communities that are over-policed, over-incarcerated, impoverished, and pushed into ghettos with troubled school systems, whether they are in blue states or red states.